Azure/iotedge/doc/BuiltInMetrics.md

 ## How to enable

 As of release 1.0.9, metrics are exposed as an experimental feature available at http port **9600** of the Edge Hub and Edge Agent module.
-To enable, the following environment variables should be set for the module (make note of the double underscores):
+To enable, the following environment variables should be set for each module (make note of the double underscores):

 | Environment Variable Name                | value  |
 |------------------------------------------|--------|